ororker/cmis-e360/cmis-design.md

 There are 198 rooms with audio/visual equipment.

-## Criteria for sending schedule information to E360

-When a TIMETABLE entry is inserted or updated, it is only of interest to E360 if it meets the following criteria:
-- the TIMETABLE column SOURCESID must have value 'TEACH'
-- the TIMETABLE column STATUS must have value '2'
-- the TIMETABLE column SLOTENTRY must have value '1'
-- the TIMETABLE column ROOMID must be non-null
-- a row must exist in MODULE table with the same (SETID, MODULEID)
-- a row must exist in ROOMREQUESTS with matching (SETID) and FEATUREID must have value 'AUDIOREC' or 'VIDEOREC'.
-- a row must exist in ROOMFEATURES with matching (SETID, ROOMID) and FEATUREID must have value 'AUDIOREC' or 'VIDEOREC'.
-- a row must exist in MODULEGROUPS with matching (SETID, MODULEID) and the first 2 chars of MODULEGROUPS.GRPCODE must match a row in STT_COMPONENT_TYPE.MODULE_SUBGROUP_CODE
-- the MODULEGROUPS.GRPCODE value from above must have a length of 4 and characters 3 and 4 must be digits.

-The criteria above is an interpretation of the logic used the SpaceTT code `TestWorkloadExtractService#testProduceEchoExtract`.

 ## Scenarios

 The CMIS analysis identified 9 scenarios that need to be considered when transferring data from CMIS to E360.